 A study, using the International Phonetic Alphabet, of the standard sounds of the English language encountered in choral singing.
 Attention is given to linkage and legato line and to vowel modifications necessitated by musical demands.
-Master class required.
+Master class required for conducting concentrations.
 One Hour.